DFNaiff/dfnaiff.github.io/docs/_posts/2023-01-26-llm-tutorial-2.markdown

 # Preamble

 In Part 1, I mentioned that we would delve into ChatGPT.
 However, I must confess that I slightly misled you.
 The exact training details of ChatGPT have not been published yet.
 OpenAI has provided only a [general overview](https://openai.com/blog/chatgpt/).
 Nonetheless, OpenAI claims that the setup of ChatGPT is highly similar to the one used in the [InstructGPT](https://openai.com/blog/instruction-following/) series.
 Therefore, we will rely on the information presented in the [original InstructGPT paper](https://arxiv.org/pdf/2203.02155.pdf).
-However, to comprehend InstructGPT, we first need to understand both supervised fine tuning (SFT) and reinforcement learning from human feedback (RLHF).
+However, to comprehend InstructGPT, we first need to understand both supervised fine-tuning (SFT) and reinforcement learning from human feedback (RLHF).
 Yet, to do that, we need to understand reinforcement learning, which is the point of this interlude.

 # Reinforcement learning - A primer.